Do You Have a Dark Front Tooth?

 In the case below, the patient suffered a traumatic injury that caused a fracture in her tooth several years ago.
 As described above, the nerve in her tooth was irreversibly damaged.
 She never had a root canal done as the tooth never had any symptoms.
 She also did not know the reason for the change in color of the tooth.
 Before restoring the fractured edge, the tooth was tested for vitality.
 The tooth in fact did test vital.
 The patient was given the option of removing the compromised nerve and then bleaching the tooth from the inside to get the best esthetic result of the bonding.
 She chose to match the tooth to itself, declining this additional step of internal bleaching.

 The fractured tooth was restored, matching it to the rest of the tooth and the adjacent front tooth.
-Drs.
-Tara and Dane make sure to seamlessly blend their bondings so they are not discernible, paying particular attention to the shade, shape, translucency, surface texture, and amount of luster.
+Dr. Tara makes sure to seamlessly blend their bondings so they are not discernible, paying particular attention to the shade, shape, translucency, surface texture, and amount of luster.
 The patient was very happy with the result of the one-hour bonding appointment.
 No anesthesia was necessary!
 Should she choose to go the extra mile and internally bleach the traumatic tooth in the future, she can know that there was no tooth structure harmed during her treatment.